 Photo courtesy Tiffany Haywood

-But, really, the part about BBC that makes the bloggers in the room cry are the passionate speeches by Tiffany Romero.
+But, really, the part about BBC that makes the bloggers in the room cry is the passionate speeches by Tiffany Romero.
 She and Danielle Smith got up at the end of the day with life lessons, as they relate to blogging.
-Tiffany teared up as they talked about the struggles of being a work at home mom, about believing in yourself, about how to negotiate potentially income-draining hours at the computer to your partner, and how and when to power down.
+Tiffany teared up as they talked about the struggles of being a work-at-home mom, believing in yourself, negotiating potentially income-draining hours at the computer to your partner, and how and when to power down.
 The duo pleaded with us to be more understanding and forgiving of one another: “Get the words ‘must be nice’ out of your vernacular.”

-While this conference happened in Atlanta, North Carolina bloggers were, as always, well-represented and it made my heart happy to connect with them.
-They all had passion for blogging and were all so amazingly smart, nice, and talented.
-I can’t wait to see them at more events, hopefully next time in state!
+While this conference happened in Atlanta, North Carolina, bloggers were, as always, well-represented, and it made my heart happy to connect with them.
+They all had a passion for blogging and were all so amazingly smart, nice, and talented.
+I can’t wait to see them at more events, hopefully, next time in the state!

 If you have any questions about any of this, let me know.
 I can chat about blogging and blogs all day.
-If you were at BBC Atlanta, tell us, what was your favorite part?
+If you were at BBC Atlanta, tell us your favorite part.

 About Allison